 For more information, see High Availability in Azure.

 When configuring HA without a private uplink, the switch both firewalls are connected to represents a single point of failure.
 If traffic is not forwarded by the switch, the HA sync breaks because the primary and secondary unit cannot establish a connection.
 To always have a reliable connection, you can configure a private uplink.

 For this, one network interface must be dedicated for HA purposes.
 It is recommended to directly connect the two firewalls and use a /30 subnet for the uplink.
-You can configure the control daemon to use just one or both connections for the HA sync by defining translated HA IP that establish the relationship between existing MIP and the private uplink IP.
-Only one additional HA sync link can be used in addition to the sync link using the default management IP.
+You can configure the firewall to use either just the MIP or also the secondary network interface so that both HA partners can redundantly verify their availability.
+If you configure a second uplink interface, the IP address of that interface will be associated with the interface and its configured MIP on the same firewall.

 For more information, see How to Configure a Private Uplink for a High Availability Cluster.